JupiterOne-Archives/docs-old/docs/data-model/org-grc.md

 > **Policies** are _implemented_ by **procedures**.

-**Procedures** are written security documents which describe how to implement policies via processes; the ‘who’, ‘what’, ‘when’, ‘how’, etc; they can be thought of as control or process descriptions.
+**Procedures** are written security documents which describe how to implement policies via technology or processes, or a combination of the two; the ‘who’, ‘what’, ‘when’, ‘how’, etc; they can be thought of as control or process descriptions.

     Examples of procedures include procedures around: password management, protecting data at rest, and employee screening.